 Super Password used a 1-2-3-4 pattern where the first to 5 was the winner.
 If the same team took the second and third rounds, it won; if they were split, the fourth round decided the winner.
 In neither case did the outcome of the first round have any significance.

-On Wheel of Fortune, the last round involves one final spin of the wheel, after which all consonants in the puzzle are worth the value spun plus $1,000.
-If it comes up on a high enough value (particularly the $5,000 space), the final puzzle could allow someone who previously hadn't won at all to overtake the leader and win.
+The "Final Spin," which involves the host spinning the wheel one last time to determine the value of letters.
+This has gone back as far as the beginnings of the show, whereupon if the host landed on the top dollar value, a contestant who previously had no winnings could solve the puzzle, overtake the first-place contestant in an instant and win.
+Since early in the 17th season (1999-2000), $1,000 is added to the value of the landed-on space, meaning that if the wheel lands on a high enough value (particularly the $5,000 space), the final puzzle could allow someone who previously hadn't won at all to overtake the leader and win.
 To be fair, all contestants keep all winnings, so it's hard to complain about a second-place score in the $20,000 range.
 For a long time, Pat Sajak hitting the $5,000 wedge was very rare, but over his tenure, he's become so effective at spinning the wheel that he can do it at a pretty consistent clip.

 At least once, this has been subverted: one contestant went from a distant third to $35,000 thanks to a $6,000-per-letter Speed-Up, but still lost.